DOGE staff entered the U.S. Institute of Peace with D.C. police help

 And that mission he told reporters, should be in line with what the Trump administration wants, including coming up with ideas to resolve conflicts and promote peace.

 Moose, like many of the employees at USIP, is a retired diplomat.
-He spent much of his career in Africa and says he's shocked by the way the Trump administration has been dismantling the US aid agency and other parts of the America's soft power.
+He spent much of his career in Africa and says he's shocked by the way the Trump administration has been dismantling the U.S. aid agency and other parts of America's soft power.

 The administration continues to claim this is all about saving money.
 But a lawyer for USIP claims their actions are illegal.
-The President can fire board member, but it has to have a reason to do so and the USIP is not a government agency.
+The president can fire a board member, but it has to have a reason to do so and the USIP is not a government agency.

 USIP's lawyer George Foote told reporters that the building was "seized by force, by police officers with guns acting under the authority of a resolution that we are going to get a court to declare invalid."